bessagroup/f3dasm/docs/gettingstarted.rst

 Getting Started
 ===============

-There are different ways to install scikit-learn:
+There are different ways to install f3dasm:

   * :ref:`Install the latest official release <install_official_release>`.
 This
-    is the best approach for most users that want to use the :code:`f3dasm` package.
+    is the best approach for most users that want to use the f3dasm package.

   * :ref:`Building the package from source
     <install_from_source>`.
 This is for users who wish to contribute to the